 Bernstein LLC is a registered broker-dealer under the Exchange Act and registered investment adviser under the Investment Advisers Act.
 Bernstein LLC is also registered with the Ontario Securities Commission as an Exempt Market Dealer, Portfolio Manager, Investment Fund Manager and Commodity Trading Manager, and with other Canadian provincial securities commissions.
 Bernstein LLC regularly provides brokerage, custody and margin services for the clients in Bernstein Private Wealth Services of AB.
-Bernstein LLC may also provide brokerage services for other clients of AB.
+We may acquire market data services using commission credits generated by our trading desks hat trade equities, consistent with United States laws and regulations and SEC guidance.
 Pursuant to the terms of its advisory agreements with its clients, Bernstein LLC may delegate any and all of its responsibilities under such agreements to AB.
-Accordingly, the disclosures in this brochure apply equally to AllianceBernstein L.P. and Bernstein LLC (Bernstein LLC also may provide research, which conveys investment advice, directly to its institutional brokerage clients.).
+Accordingly, the disclosures in this brochure apply equally to AllianceBernstein L.P. and Bernstein LLC.

-Bernstein LLC is also registered with the Commodity Futures Trading Commission as a commodity trading adviser, and a commodity pool operator.
-Bernstein LLC also serves as the principal underwriter of Sanford C. Bernstein Fund, Inc. and the Sanford C. Bernstein Fund II, Inc. which are investment companies registered under the Investment Company Act.
+Bernstein LLC is also registered with the Commodity Futures Trading Commission as commodity trading adviser, and a commodity pool operator.
+Bernstein LLC also serves as the principal underwriter of Sanford C. Bernstein Fund, Inc., Bernstein Fund, Inc., and AB Multi-Manager Alternative Fund which are investment companies registered under the Investment Company Act.
 Bernstein LLC has selling agreements with various limited partnerships/hedge funds managed by AB.